petershin/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/setting-up-liferay/clustering-for-high-availability/configuring-cluster-link.md

 cluster.link.channel.properties.transport.0=[your transport channel properties]
 ```

-For MD5, you can choose the auth.value with the property below.
+For MD5, you can choose the `auth.value` with the property below.
 The default value is `liferay-cluster`.
-Make sure every node in the cluster has the same auth.value so they can decrypt each other's messages.
+Make sure every node in the cluster has the same `auth.value` so they can decrypt each other's messages.

 ```properties
 cluster.link.auth.value=[secret]
 ```

-For X509, you will need these additional properties:
+For X509, you need these additional properties:

 ```properties
 cluster.link.auth.cert.alias=[certification's alias in the keystore]